martinber/noaa-apt/docs/guide.md

 </div>

-With SDR# or GQRX you can tune your SDR to any frequency and demodulate FM signals, try it with broadcast radio first.
+With SDR# or GQRX you can tune your SDR to any frequency and demodulate FM signals, try it with broadcast radio first (around 90MHz - 110MHz).

 NOAA satellites can be received several times a day.
 To track the satellites you can use for example gpredict (GNU/Linux) or Heavens-Above (online or Android).